Landowner Collaborative Strategies for Nonlethal Predator Control

 3: To increase the educational reach into communities, five additional tools have been noted as important components of the Extension toolbox: blogs, wikis, Facebook, YouTube, and podcasts [27].
 Although the traditional forms of Extension program delivery will continue to play an important role, podcasts are poised to be one of the most effective forms of Extension education because information can be effectively distributed to global audiences without the need for in-person contact.
 Podcasts have a similar niche as webpages in that you only have to build it once, and the audience is limitless [26].
 Metric: Building capacity and publishing/advertising season 1 of WWU

 Within the first project year of this grant, the team was scheduled to release one season of the Working Wild U Podcast, as well as convene a media campaign to widely distribute the podcast.
+That season, ‘Wolves in the West’ was released end of 2022 and through the spring of 2023.

 4: As we near project completion in year 3, we will synthesize results based on the evaluation of the effectiveness and costs of range riding and other predator conflict mitigation practices (Objective 1) and best management practices developed through rancher-to-rancher stakeholder learning at annual workshops (Objective 2).
 This synthesis will be used to design a user-friendly toolkit to guide and facilitate producer adoption of the most effective implementation approaches to predator conflict mitigation practices based on ranch-specific goals, capacities, and resource conditions.
 Metric: Completion of Guide.

 5: We will use multimedia to distribute information about outreach activities 1-4 to help amplify and scale outreach efforts in order to engage a larger community of predator conflict mitigation practice users and practitioners in an effort to improve the likelihood of adoption (Objectives 4).
-Metric: E Newsletters reaching 1,300 Subscribers, On Land Magazine Reaching $10,000 Land Stewards.
+Metric: E Newsletters reaching 1,300 Subscribers, On Land Magazine Reaching 10,000 Land Stewards.
 Delivered through Gov Delivery Email (100,000 subscribers).

 Education and outreach results:

-1. Annual structured meeting(s): Metrics - Participation
+1. Annual structured meeting: Metrics - Participation

 Conflict Reduction Consortium (CRC) Annual Meeting: On October 11th - 12th, 2022 the CRC meeting was convened at the Buffalo Bill Center of the West in Cody, WY.
 There, 30 participants representing livestock producers groups, state and federal wildlife management agencies, NRCS staff, and researchers convened to chart a path forward for the CRC maintain it’s role as a radical-center messenger, expand policy work, and continue knowledge exchange essential to sharing best practices for practices to reduce conflicts such as range riding.

-CRC Annual Meeting
+CRC Annual meeting

 Participation: 30